Lessons learned from teaching an 11-week data science course

 Placing a large emphasis on the course project

 One of the course requirements is for students to create a data science project from start to finish.
-(Here are the project requirements and some past student projects.)
+(Here are the project requirements.)
 Students are responsible for coming up with their own project question, and we encourage them to choose a project connected to their personal or professional interests.
 Because a lot of student learning occurs when they apply classroom knowledge to real-world data, we placed a heavy emphasis on the project, including milestone deadlines throughout the course.
 We found that on average, the resulting project quality was higher than in past courses.

 Requiring students to review their peers' projects